Prepper Gear

 For the eastern North Pacific...east of 140 degrees west longitude:

-of the southern tip of the Baja California peninsula.
+southwest of the southern tip of the Baja California peninsula is

 * Formation chance through 48 hours...low...20 percent.